Term Assistant Professor, School of Public Policy

 Simon Fraser University

 Hello!
-I'm an Assistant Professor (Term) in Simon Fraser University's School of Public Policy.
-I study the politics behind health policy processes and outcomes, with a focus on non-state actors and across local-to-global scales of governance.
-Often, my work explores the intersection of global health issues and environmental politics — bringing a health angle to environmental issues, or vice versa.
-My research is motivated by the goal to generate knowledge that can be used to strengthen processes and models of health governance.
+I am a Term Assistant Professor in Simon Fraser University's School of Public Policy.
+I study how non-state actors shape health governance and policy processes at the global level and in Canada.
+Often, my work explores topics at the intersection of health and environmental issues.
+My research program aims to generate knowledge that can be used to strengthen practices and models of governance.
+I received my PhD in Political Science from the University of British Columbia in 2025.

-My current research program is on pandemic governance.
-This includes my dissertation research examining the politics of the public-private partnership that governed the global COVID-19 response.
-I am also part of a CIHR-funded project studying COVID-19 policy in four Canadian provinces.
+My latest research program is on pandemic governance.
+This includes my dissertation research examining governance of the public-private partnership that led the global COVID-19 response.
+I am also part of a CIHR-funded project studying governance of COVID-19 testing and regulation of public space policy in four Canadian provinces.
+I teach courses on health policy, public policy, policy analysis, qualitative methods, and research methods for public policy research.